RylanSchaeffer/rylanschaeffer.github.io/content/research/2023_neurips_workshop_unified_theory_assumptions/main.md

 ## Summary

-Stoked to begin announcing our #NeurIPS2023 conference & workshops works, starting with:
+Stoked to begin announcing our #NeurIPS2023 conference & workshops papers, starting with 1/?:

 🔥🔥Testing Assumptions Underlying a Unified Theory for the Origin of Grid Cells🔥🔥